CDSoft/bang/README.md

 Intermediate outputs are stored in `$builddir/tmp` (this directory can be changed by adding a `builddir` attribute to the rule list).
 If a rule name contains a dot, its « extension » is used to name intermediate outputs.
+Otherwise the extension is that of the input file (note that if the extension is `".i"`, it is considered as a file to be preprocessed and the `".i"` extension is removed).

 E.g.: